lucthev/classlist/README.md

 This module aims to match the behaviour of [`Element#classList`][classlist], without polyfilling it.

-IE9 doesn’t have the native `classList`, and other browsers have incomplete implementations.
-This module aims to fill the gaps.
+IE9 doesn't have the native `classList`, and other browsers have incomplete implementations.
+This module tries to bridge the gaps.

 ## Installation